jaiminiprajapati/Module12-TeamProfileGenerator/README.md

 # Module12-TeamProfileGenerator

+Note: The HTML file and the CSS file were provided by the Instructor/TA.
+Further changes were made to add the functionality in the javascript file for the working of the application.

+## Overview

 Welcome to the Team Builder CLI Application!
 This command-line tool helps you effortlessly create a team profile webpage for your software engineering team.
 By following the prompts, you can quickly generate an HTML file showcasing your team members' information.

 ## Links 📜